A new year always leads to self-reflection.

 Be More Engaged

 Many dads neglect their health.
 It’s not that they don’t care about themselves, but their busy schedules prevent them from doing the things they need to do to be healthy.

 Be Connected to Other Dads

 I’ve learned that I don’t have all the answers.
 Sometimes I need help and advice from other dads who may have experienced a similar problem.

 Be a Role Model

-I wish you the best in 2020.
+I wish you and your family the best in the new year.